 Too often, adoption professionals see biological fathers as adversaries—obstacles to overcome, rather than as an individual who is integral to the process.
 While there are biological fathers who are violent or absent, the adoption industry as a whole downplays biological fathers so much that even a man who wants to be involved in the process could have a very hard time doing so.

 3. “All expenses paid” is great for a weekend trip to Vegas, but not so much for pregnant women in crises.

 I cannot even count how many adoption professionals promise pregnant women that all of their pregnancy expenses will be paid by the adoptive parents.
 I’m not going to get into the ethics of “birth mother expenses”—suffice it to say, they exist, they are legal in some states, that’s how it is.
 However, it’s simply unacceptable to advertise placing one’s child as a way to get some quick cash.
 Which leads me to . . .

 4. Throwing money at a problem rarely solves it.

 Too many birth mothers have said that, after they placed their children, nothing about their situations changed.
 They were in crisis before they were pregnant.
 They were in crisis while they were pregnant (though they had money to cover their needs because of “birth mother expenses.”)
-And after they placed they were still in crisis.
-No one had done anything to help them rise above or resolve the situations that lead to crisis in the first place.
+And after they were placed they were still in crisis.
+No one had done anything to help them rise above or resolve the situations that lead to a crisis in the first place.

 5. Options counseling doesn’t mean convincing a woman that adoption is the best, most loving decision.